Dancing plague of 1518: Events

 Historical documents, including "physician notes, cathedral sermons, local and regional chronicles, and even notes issued by the Strasbourg city council" are clear that the victims danced; it is not known why.
 Historical sources agree that there was an outbreak of dancing after a single woman started dancing, and the dancing did not seem to die down.
 It lasted for such a long time that it even attracted the attention of the authorities; until the council gave up authority to the physicians, who prescribed the afflicted to "dance themselves free of it."
 There are claims that guild halls were refurbished to accommodate the dancing, as well as musicians and strong people to help keep those dealing with the dancing mania to stay upright.
 This backfired, and the council was forced to ban public dancing as people danced in fear it was a punishment from Saint Vitus; and to be "free of sin" many joined in on the dancing epidemic.
 When divine punishment or demonic possession initiated and sustained frenzied dancing, only those with divinely bestowed authority could restore the sinners to wholeness and to a right relationship with the divine.
 The council went as far as to ban music, as well.
-Those who danced were then ordered to go to the shrine of Saint Vitus believed to punish sinners by compelling them to dance uncontrollably, wore red shoes that were sprinkled with holy water and had painted crosses on the tops and soles.
+Those who danced were then ordered to go to the shrine of Saint Vitus who was believed to punish sinners by compelling them to dance uncontrollably.
+According to contemporary accounts, they wore red shoes that had been sprinkled with holy water and had painted crosses on the tops and soles.
 They also had to hold small crosses in their hands; and incense and Latin incantations were part of this "ritual."
-Apparently "forgiven by Vitus," word was spread of a successful ritual and the Dancing Plague had ended in September when the remaining dancers were taken to a mountaintop to pray for absolution.
+Word soon spread that participants had been "forgiven by Vitus," suggesting the ritual's success.
+The Dancing Plague ultimately ceased in September, when the remaining dancers were led to a mountaintop chapel to pray for absolution.

 Events similar to this are said to have occurred throughout the medieval age including 11th century in Cölbigk, Saxony, where it was believed to be the result of divine judgment.
 In 15th century Apulia, Italy, a woman was bitten by a tarantula, the venom making her dance convulsively.
 The only way to cure the bite was to "shimmy" and to have the right sort of music available, which was an accepted remedy by scholars like Athanasius Kircher.

-Contemporaneous explanations included demonic possession and overheated blood.
+Contemporaneous explanations included demonic possession, divine judgement and overheated blood.
+It was believed that overheated blood could be cured by continuous dancing followed by rest to cool it.
+The use of chemicals targeting ticklish areas of the body's surface along with the cooling of blood were thought of as a cure to the continuous dancing.